Jaakk0S/fixplayground/README.md

 # fixplayground

-A FIX protocol demo with Java+QuickFIX/J+Spring Boot.
+A FIX protocol demo with Java+QuickFIX/J+Spring Boot+Docker.
 Jaakko Saaristo 2018

 - Creates two local Spring Boot (Tomcat) services for
   - FIX Initiator (investment manager, buyer), and
   - FIX Acceptor (execution broker, seller).
-- The services communicate in raw FIX using the local port 12349
+- The services communicate in raw FIX
 - Initiator provides a REST interface to send commands over a REST client
+- React GUI

 ## Prerequisites

 - Linux
 - Maven 3
-- Ports 8080, 8081 free
-  - Edit application-x.properties to change port
+- Docker
+- Node
-- Port 12349 free
+- NPM
-  - Edit settings-x.properties to change port

-## Just building
+## Building Spring Boot jar

     mvn clean package

 Will produce a single jar under target/.
 Running initiator/acceptor uses Spring profiles.

-## Building and running
+## Building Docker containers

-    ./compile-and-run.sh

-This will:
+    ./docker-package.sh

+This will build and produce 2 docker containers

+## Running Docker containers

+    ./docker-run.sh

+This will start the two containers with the respective environment.
+They will be bound to
+- 8080: acceptor
-- Build
+- 8081: initiator
-- Kill the local services if they're already up
-- Start the services and wait them to come online

 ## Using the initiator over REST